-There are literally millions of claims filed every year through the health care system.
-So it's a good idea to compare the amount your doctor is charging you against your Explanation of Benefits.
+Providers file millions of claims through the health care system every year.
+So, it's a good idea to compare the amount your doctor charges you against your Explanation of Benefits.
 If there's a discrepancy, call a Personal Health Guide at 1-866-355-5999 to get it corrected.